-The table below shows the rules that would be defined for a typical scenario of a set of webservers behind the NetDefend Firewall for which the load is being balanced.
-The Allow rule allows external clients to access the webservers.
+The table below shows the rules that would be defined for a typical scenario of a set of web servers behind the NetDefend Firewall for which the load is being balanced.
+Access across the internet is via the wan interface which has the IP address wan_ip.
+The rules allow external clients to access the web servers.
+The service is not listed.

-Rule Name Rule Type Src Interface Src Network Dest Interface Dest Network

-WEB_SLB SLB_SAT any all-nets core ip_ext

-WEB_SLB_ALW Allow any all-nets core ip_ext
+Rule Name Action Src Interface Src Network Dest Interface Dest Network Service web_slb SLB_SAT any all-nets core wan_ip http-all web_slb_allow Allow wan all-nets core wan_ip http-all